serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 ## Node.js layer setup.

-As I mentioned above I have two node apps which I wanted to launch on the same server - main app and test app.
+As mentioned above, I have two node apps which I wanted to launch on the same server - main app and test app.
 The main app works on the port 80 and the test app on the 3300.
 Repository structure is this: